 What leads to differences in volunteer rates?

-While we cannot conclusively determine that any single factor directly influences the level of volunteering in a community, we have identified some key themes which play an important role in America’s volunteering rates or habits.
+While we cannot conclusively determine that any single factor directly influences the level of volunteering in a community, we have identified several factors which are associated with volunteer rates

 Greater Attachment to Community Encourages Volunteering: